Brian Oldfield: Life and career

 But Oldfield was perhaps at least as well known for his unconventional persona and on-field antics as he was for his athletic performance.
 Unusual for track athletes at the time, he wore his hair long in a style he dubbed the "Oldfield Mop" and occasionally sported a beard.
 Oldfield would sometimes smoke cigarettes in between throws at competitions to show that he could beat anyone, even while smoking.
 He was known for wearing flamboyant outfits, including tie-dyed shirts and Speedo-style shorts.
 These stunts served not only to raise Oldfield's profile, but frequently unnerved his opponents.
 At the 1972 United States Olympic Trials, an opponent was quoted as saying, "I will retire the day that I lose to someone like Brian Oldfield."
 Not surprising for the man who said in the September 1, 1975 Sports Illustrated article about him, "When God created man, he wanted him to look like me."

 Oldfield competed in the World's Strongest Man contest in 1978, finishing seventh in a field of ten competitors.
 He also competed in Scottish Highland Games in the 1970s.
 Utilizing his experience in the shot put, he set many field records in the Stone put.
-His career-best throw of 63 ft 2 in in the light stone, accomplished at Braemar, Scotland, in 1973, was a world record until 2013.
+His career-best throw of 63 ft 1 in in the light stone, accomplished at 1979 still stands today.

 Oldfield also starred in the 1989 film Savage Instinct, later renamed They Call Me Macho Woman! as Mongo, the crazed drug lord.
 In the film, Oldfield wears a special spiked headgear that his character uses to head-butt people to death.
 The movie was unsuccessful.

 Near the end of his life, injuries from his time in competition reduced the athlete to walking with a cane and using a wheelchair.